N0rbert/classicmenu-indicator/README.txt

  Requirements
 ==============

-ClassicMenu Indicator is developed and tested on Ubuntu 11.04 "Natty Narwhal"
+ClassicMenu Indicator is beeing developed on Ubuntu 15.10 “Wily Werewolf” and additionally tested on Ubuntu 16.04 “Xenial Xerus”, Ubuntu 12.04 “Precise Pangolin” and Ubuntu 14.04 “Trusty Tahr”.

 ClassicMenu Indicator needs the following packages from the software sources:

-- python-gmenu
-- python-appindicator
-- python-gtk2
-- python-gobject
+* python3-gi
+* gir1.2-glib-2.0
+* gir1.2-gtk-3.0
+* gir1.2-gmenu-3.0
+* gir1.2-appindicator3-0.1
+* python3-pkg-resources

 If you install the .deb package this packages will be automatically installed if needed.